Wikipedia is an online encyclopedia on which (almost) anyone can create and edit articles – as long as that person has access to the internet.

-In 2021, Wikipedia generated close to $163 million in revenue, most of which comes in the form of donations.
+In 2022, Wikipedia generated close to $155 million in revenue, most of which came in the form of donations.

-Let’s take a closer look into each of its revenue streams in the section below.
+With that being said, let’s take a closer look at each of Wikipedia’s revenue streams in the section below.

 The overwhelming majority of the revenue that Wikipedia generates comes from donations that individual contributors and corporations make.